rileygibson2/Light/README.md

 The idea is extremely loose coupling so one gui look can be swapped out for future updates and stuff

+## Components I intend to add:

-## Components I intend to add over the course of the project include:
+Some of the things I intend to add over the course of the project include

 - Outputting directly from the laptop via ArtNet, sACN as well as outputting MANet and HogNet (without the distributed processing).
 - 3D visualiser using work from one of my pervious repos.